 Milton: Well Bill, I’m thinking I’m going to at least get tested.
 Now since you’re an old pro, what can I expect from my test?

 Bill: Ah, it’s not that bad really.
 You know there’s 2 tests.
 The blood test is the most important one, so if you’re gonna get one, that’s the test you wanna get.
 It’s pretty easy.
 They just measure your PSA.

 Doc: That’s Prostate Specific Antigen, not Public Service Announcement.

 Bill: We got a regular comedian over here, huh?
 They just see how much of it is in your blood.
 The other way is the ole gloved finger in the back side.

 Doc: For a lot of men, they just can’t get over the idea of having that finger test, so if you’re only gonna have one test the blood test alone actually works pretty well.

 Harvey: Sounds like the bottom line is, talk to your doctor and decide whether testing for prostate cancer is right for you.

 Harvey: Alright, alright.

-Milton: I think I’m go ahead and get tested.
-Doc, if the test is normal can I quit worrying about prostate cancer from now on?
+Milton: Well, look Doc I’m thinking I’m gonna get tested.
+Now if it comes back normal, does that mean I can quit worrying about prostate cancer from now on?

-Bill: Hey, did you see that catch the other night?
+Bill: And by the way, you guys get that catch the other night?
+Did you see that?